Residencies: June 1 – Sept 30, 2018

 Do you allow collaborators to apply to The MacDowell Colony?

 Yes.
-Artists collaborating on a project must submit individual application forms and appropriate work samples, along with a joint description of the work they intend to do at the Colony.
+Artists collaborating on a project must submit individual applications and appropriate work samples, along with a joint description of the work they intend to do at the Colony.
 Examples of a previous collaborative work (either completed or in-progress) may be submitted.
 Please specify your work space needs (i.e. whether or not separate studios are required).
 Admission status is determined by averaging the individual application scores of all collaborators.

 May I apply with my spouse?